aicer/flume-jambalaya/README.md

 ```
 ### File Source ###

+The Jambalaya plugin contains a source named FileSource.

 This source lets you ingest data by tailing files from a specific path.

 Currently, it is only able to watch one file at a time.